-Your only safe bet is to choose options that do not rely on hormones to prevent pregnancy.
+Your only safe bet is to choose options that don’t rely on hormones to prevent pregnancy.
 This would include male and female condoms, cervical caps, diaphragms and other cervical shields, spermicides, and contraceptive sponges.
-You can also opt for natural planning methods, where you avoid sex while ovulating; however, this method’s effectiveness hinges on your ability to pinpoint when you are fertile.
+You can also opt for natural planning methods, where you avoid sex while ovulating.
+However, this method’s effectiveness hinges on your ability to pinpoint when you’re fertile.
 None of these options have any chance of birth control weight gain.

 I’m not saying it’s a fact that any method of birth control will make you gain weight, as noted studies actually disagree on this point.
 The above is simply a logic-based look at sure-fire no weight gain methods of preventing pregnancy and some explanation as to why others may.